What is Pupil Premium?

 If you think you may be eligible for free school meals, please use the link below to access

-Full details of how much Pupil Premium Grant we received and how we are spending it can
+Full details of how much Pupil Premium Grant we receive and how we are spending it, can

 be seen below